-Twice during the five year project, the donors will call for an independent evaluation of the network.
+During the third year of the project, the donors will call for an independent evaluation of the network.
 The donors will decide upon the number of reviewers and their discipline/specialty.
 The PABRA coordinator will accompany the review team during their visits.
 The final report with recommendations will be made available to the donors, CIAT, PABRA-SC, network SCs, and DC.